onflow/docs/docs/evm/cadence/interacting-with-coa.md

 // ...
 ```

-To find the correct address for the `EVM` contract on the network you are interacting with, you can refer to the [EVM contract documentation](../../build/core-contracts/13-evm.md).
+To find the deployment addresses of the `EVM` contract, you can refer to the [EVM contract documentation](../../build/core-contracts/13-evm.md).

 ## Creating a COA